 Are both Coinbase and Kraken regulated in the EU?

-Per our June 2026 research, both Coinbase and Kraken hold EU MiCA CASP authorisation (Coinbase via Luxembourg/Ireland, Kraken via Ireland/Luxembourg), checkable on the ESMA register.
-Regulation and availability still differ by country, so confirm each exchange's standing with your own national regulator before depositing.
+Yes, each holds EU MiCA CASP authorisation from one home state — Coinbase via Luxembourg (CSSF), Kraken via Ireland (Central Bank of Ireland) — both checkable on the ESMA register, and both are also FCA-registered in the UK.
+Regulation and availability still differ by country, so confirm each exchange's current standing with your own national regulator before depositing.
 This is information, not financial advice.

 Is Coinbase or Kraken better?

 Neither is universally 'better'.
-Coinbase brings public-company disclosure (Nasdaq: COIN) and an approachable interface; Kraken brings a long operating history, a breach-light record on its disclosures, and a more trading-oriented platform.
-Both hold confirmed EU MiCA CASP authorisation per our research.
+Coinbase brings public-company disclosure (Nasdaq: COIN) and, since April 2026, a conditional OCC national trust bank charter; Kraken brings a long operating history, a breach-light record on its disclosures, a March 2026 US Federal Reserve master account, and (post-NinjaTrader) a more trading-oriented platform.
+Both hold a confirmed, single-state EU MiCA CASP authorisation and UK FCA registration.
 The right choice depends on your country, products and the live fees — verify before depositing.
 This is information, not financial advice.

 Related